 Cannabis users increasingly choose vape pens as their favorite method of consumption.
 With the rise in the legalization of both medical and recreational marijuana, legal dispensaries and government officials hoped to see a decline in the cannabis vape cartridge black market.
-Unfortunately, the black market is still thriving and is almost four times the size of the legal cannabis industry in states like California.
+Unfortunately, black market cartridges are still thriving and are almost four times the size of the legal cannabis industry in states like California.

 Surprisingly, states, where cannabis is legal, have some of the largest black markets in the country, causing politicians to call in the troops.
 Counterfeit retailers have become quite savvy at advertising black-market cartridges as legitimate products, with the use of misleading ads and packaging.
 This business practice is not only illegal and unethical, but it is also dangerous and sometimes fatal.
 The Centers for Disease Control and Prevention have linked 193 cases of severe lung illness to potentially illicit cannabis vapes.
 It is up to the consumer to use wise buying practices and avoid life-threatening complications from bootleg cartridges.
 Here are six ways to avoid buying a black market cartridge, even in states where cannabis is legal.